psu13/mutable-hakyll/posts/dynamics-appendix.md

 	(defun foo (a b c) (+ a b c d))

 And the system will happily accept it.
-So the question then becomes, what happens when the interpreter tries to evaluate the value of "d" above?
+So the question then becomes, what happens when the interpreter tries to evaluate the value of `d` above?

 In lexically scoped Lisp you will get an error if the name is not bound locally or in the global environment.
 So if had done something like